 - The anterolateral neck dissection, in skilled hands, spares all critical nerves, muscles, and blood vessels which are not directly involved with cancer (very rarely are critical structures involved by hurthle cell cancers).
 It is an approximately 40 minute surgery that removes lymph nodes and fatty tissue. (see a thyroid cancer modified neck dissection)

-- In rare circumstances, hurthle cell cancers may show extensive growth into the the soft tissues of the neck.
+- In rare circumstances, hurthle cell thyroid cancers may show extensive growth into the the soft tissues of the neck.
 In such circumstances, a special surgery that can “get around” the hurthle cell cancer can be safely performed to remove all of the cancer.

-Hurthle cell cancer surgery is uncommonly proposed as a treatment approach when disease has spread to distant sites.
-Although surgery is not commonly proposed for distant spread of hurthle cell cancer, consideration for surgery for distant disease is based upon the expert thyroid cancer team evaluation and considers the following issues:
+Hurthle cell thyroid cancer surgery is uncommonly proposed as a treatment approach when disease has spread to distant sites.
+Although surgery is not commonly proposed for distant spread of hurthle cell thyroid cancer, consideration for surgery for distant disease is based upon the expert thyroid cancer team evaluation and considers the following issues:

 - What are the risks and benefits of surgery?